 Day 7 - Free time and departure

-Enjoy breakfast at your hotel, followed by more free time.
+Enjoy breakfast at your hotel, followed by more free time before needing to check-out at 12 noon.
 At a prearranged time, your private transfer with a guide will collect you from your hotel and take you to your point of departure.

 If leaving is just too difficult for you, which it is for many of our customers, Real Russia can extend your time and arrange more thrilling excursions for you (at an additional cost).